SEN Information Report

 Speech / Expressive Language:

 May use simplified language and limited vocabulary.
 Ideas and conversations may be difficult to follow, with the need for frequent clarification.
 Some immaturities in the speech sound system.
-Grammar and phonological awareness still fairly poor and therefore literacy can be affected.
+Grammar and phonological awareness still undeveloped and therefore literacy may be affected.

 · Language, memory and reasoning skills

 · Information processing

 Pupils may have a specific learning disability (SpLD) such as dyslexia, dyscalculia, dyspraxia or dysgraphia or a moderate learning difficulty (MLD)